Photo Credits here

 By Huang Xin

-Following its premiere on December 2nd, 2016 through to the airing of its very last episode on January 21st, 2017 on TvN Channel, the television series “Guardian: The Lonely and Great God”, or more commonly referred to as Goblin by fans, has made its name into the hearts of both local and international fans alike.
+Following its premiere on December 2nd, 2016 through to the airing of its very last episode on January 21st, 2017 on TvN Channel, the television series “Guardian: The Lonely and Great God”, or more commonly referred to as Goblin by fans, has etched its name into the hearts of both local and international fans alike.
 It established an astoundingly large international fan base and is still a huge hit in Korea even after the series reached its end.
-To put it more in perspective, the series received 18.68% nationwide ratings with the airing of its final episode, ascending to the second highest rated drama in all of Korean cable television history, just behind Reply 1988.
+To put this in perspective, the series received 18.68% nationwide ratings with the airing of its final episode, ascending to the status of second highest rated drama in all of Korean cable television history, just behind Reply 1988.

 Giving some thought to this drama after watching it (or reading this review):